An Entirely Different Set of Questions

 In Memoriam, J.F.K.

 This one is almost a free-form poem.
-Less than one page, and Borges manages to do this amazing.
-It's hard to put into words what about it spoke to me exactly without ruining some of the magic of the first read.
+Less than one page, and Borges manages to do this amazing thing.
+It's hard to put into words what about it exactly spoke to me without ruining some of the magic of the first read.
 I'll just say that this story had the best opening and closing lines of the entire book.
 It begins with the explosion of a muzzle and concludes with the inevitable.
 It is absolute, dark, and beautiful.

 The Aleph